-This course discusses the life of the pastor, with their family, spouse, and their internal personal life.
+This course discusses the life of pastors, with their family, spouse, and their internal personal life.

-Understanding Marriage in AP Region – A study of the nature of marriage and family, its forms, cultural and religious practices, its functions etc in the country where the student lives.
+Understanding Marriage in the Asia-Pacific Region – A study of the nature of marriage and family, its forms, cultural and religious practices, its functions, etc., in the country where the student lives.
 The course will cover the biblical principles concerning God’s design for marriage and family; the basic needs, roles, duties of husband and wife; the place, value, discipline and instruction of children; the spiritual growth and witness of the family to Church and society.
 The cultural expectations will be compared and contrasted with the Biblical expectations.

-Family Care– The student will study principles for maintaining strong healthy relationships with their spouse (if married) and developing healthy relations within the home and family.
-The student will learn how to help their spouses (or potential spouses) to implement principles, practices and methods to help families with spiritual, personal, physical, psychological and emotional problems.
+Family Care– Students will study principles for maintaining strong healthy relationships with their spouse (if married) and developing healthy relations within the home and family.
+Student will learn how to help their spouses (or potential spouses) to implement principles, practices and methods to help families with spiritual, personal, physical, psychological and emotional problems.
 Emphasis will be placed on methods of healing, sustaining, guiding and reconciling those who are hurt in both local church and community.
-Attention will be given to the single minister and how they remain healthy and balanced as an individual.
+Attention will be given to single ministers and how they remain healthy and balanced as an individual.

-Balance – The student will study how a pastor deals with Bi-vocational issues, relationships / friendships within the local church, time management issues, the pastor in community, the balance between building relationships with the congregation and retaining enough personal privacy to maintain family life.
-Potential issues to address: having a spouse on a board or in a ministry position, handling funds with integrity, the pastor who runs a business, how to deal with the ethics and appearances, relating to government positions / public servants / politics and political opinions.
+Balance – Students will study how pastors deal with bi-vocational issues, relationships / friendships within the local church, time management issues, the pastor in community, the balance between building relationships with the congregation and retaining enough personal privacy to maintain family life.
+Potential issues to address include: having a spouse on a board or in a ministry position, handling funds with integrity, the pastor who runs a business, how to deal with the ethics and appearances, relating to government positions / public servants / politics and political opinions.

 Learning will center on activities and requirements with the goal of modeling healthy Christian family relationships to the church and the community.

-In some areas of Asia Pacific teaching pastoral counseling is not permitted unless taught by a licensed professional with a PhD.
-At the same time family issues are a constant area of counseling by a pastor.
-This course attempts to meet the needs of a pastor for counseling resources by focusing on the person and family of the pastor and dealing with life issues they will normally deal with.
+In some areas of Asia-Pacific, teaching pastoral counseling is not permitted unless taught by a licensed professional with a PhD.
+At the same time, family issues are a constant area of counseling by a pastor.
+This course attempts to meet the needs of a pastor for counseling resources by focusing on the person and family of pastors and dealing with life issues they will normally deal with.
 In this way, the essence and tools of good pastoral counseling can be given to the student without the label of “counseling” being attached to it.
-At the same time, the pastor’s own life skills will be improved giving them a better chance at long term success and reducing the stress of pastoral life.
+At the same time, the pastor’s own life skills will be improved giving him or her a better chance at long term success and reducing the stress of pastoral life.

-CH-2 Ability to find, understand and utilize resources for one’s own spiritual growth in prayer, Bible study, and personal devotion with the goal of becoming like Christ.
+CH-1 Ability to find, understand and utilize resources for one’s own spiritual growth in prayer, Bible study, and personal devotion with the goal of becoming like Christ.
 CH-1

 CH-3 Ability to practice personal Christian ethics in faithful stewardship, in personal relationships, and in finances.